OleSkaar/Plunder/Index/Glossary.md

 ### Soul
 Courage and Cunning

-## Advantage and disdadvantage
+## Advantage and disadvantage
-Roll two d20s and pick the highest if you have advantage, lowest if you have disadvantange
+Roll two d20s and pick the highest if you have advantage, lowest if you have disadvantange.

 ## Armor
 Grants extra Hit Points, and reduces the severity of Wounds.